Last Updated on: September 21, 2023

 5. You are starting to have trouble with your health.

 There are many reasons why your health can be affected by your job.
-Sometimes it is because of your body adjusting to your shifting schedule, chronic work-related stress, or it can just be a way of your body telling you that you are in the wrong place.
+Sometimes it is because of your body adjusting to your shifting schedule or the night shift, chronic work-related stress, or it can just be a way of your body telling you that you are in the wrong place.

 Always prioritize your health.

 6. Your ethics and values are being compromised.